 After getting a snack or drink, head out to the open air terrace for more stunning views of the surrounding NYC skyline.
 Bring a jacket if you plan to stay for awhile because it can be very cold and windy at the top.

-This is the only open floor throughout the entire SUMMIT One Vanderbilt experience.
+The SUMMIT Terrace is the only open floor throughout the entire experience.
 It was very cold when we visited New York in April and we only stayed out here for a few minutes.

 12. Ascent (Floor 93-105)